joseananio/codic-redis/README.md

 # Codic Redis
 ### A redis database driver for Codic task schedular.
 Use codic-redis as the driver for scheduling jobs with Codic.
-New to Codic ?
+New to Codic?
 Codic allows you to create javascript jobs for any database you are using.
 No need to install a separate database for managing jobs.
 [Read more here](https://github.com/joseananio/codic.git "Codic Homepage")

 ## Installation